Skip to main content

 Subjects of investigation, politically motivated harassment, state actors

-Why journalists are at elevated risk
+Why are journalists at elevated risk?

 Bylines are public.
 LinkedIn confirms employer.
 Public databases cross-reference name to home address.
 Sophisticated adversaries maintain dossiers on reporters and weaponise doxxing campaigns.
 The Committee to Protect Journalists documents escalating patterns annually.